eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/pbs.md

 ### Rewards Distribution

-- Once the block is successfully added to the blockchain, the proposer receives the block rewards (ether new issuance) and the priority fees payed by the users who got their transactions included in that block.
+- Once the block is successfully added to the blockchain, the proposer receives the block rewards (new issuance of ether) and the priority fees payed by the users who got their transactions included in that block.
 - Once received, the proposer shares with the builder the portion of these rewards agreed upon through the auction.

 ### MEV-Boost

 In today's Ethereum, most validators use the [MEV-Boost](https://github.com/flashbots/mev-boost) client for PBS (MEV now meaning Maximal Extractable Value), which allows them to source high-MEV blocks from a competitive builder marketplace, in a similar fashion as MEV-Geth did with transaction bundles in PoW Ethereum.
-This Ethereum client makes it possible for validators to create such bundles taking transactions directly from the mempool, however, this is becoming less frequent, as specialized builders provide more profitable blocks to proposers.
+The Ethereum client makes it possible for validators to create such bundles taking transactions directly from the mempool but with mev-boost, they are able to connect to a relay and receive a more profitable block from an external builder.

-The process of block creation with the MEV-Boost client works as outlined in the following diagram.
+The process of block creation with the MEV-Boost works as outlined in the following diagram.

 <figure style="text-align: center;">
   <img src="../../images/PBS-outline.png" alt="PBS outline">